 Rajapaksa was served with a court summons and copy of Ahimsa’s complaint while he was in California on April 7, 2019.
 The case was filed with support from Schonbrun, Seplow, Harris & Hoffman and the Mintz Group and is now being litigated alongside pro bono counsel from Debevoise & Plimpton LLP.
 Rajapaksa filed a motion to dismiss the claims on June 27, 2019.
 On July 15, 2019, CJA amended the complaint with additional details on attacks against journalists during the Rajapaksa regime, as well as adding a claim that Rajapaksa is liable for Lasantha’s torture in the lead-up to his extrajudicial killing.
 On August 16 and 27, 2019, Rajapaksa filed a renewed motion to dismiss and a motion to stay the case until the end of the Sri Lankan elections, where he is running for President.
 Rajapaska claims that the case should be dismissed because he has immunity for actions taken during his tenure as Secretary of Defense, and that any claims against him should be tried in Sri Lanka, not the United States.
 In addition, Rajapaksa claims that the case should be stayed until after Sri Lanka’s Presidential election, in which he is running as a candidate, based on the assumption that he would be entitled to head of state immunity should he be elected.

-CJA and Debevoise are opposing both motions, arguing that the case should not be dismissed because the Sri Lankan government has never requested immunity on Rajapaksa’s behalf, and that neither Lasantha’s assassination nor the targeted campaign against journalists are official acts.
-This case can only proceed in the US; supporting declarations from international experts Juan Mendez and Steven Ratner, and Sri Lankan constitutional scholar Suri Ratnapala show that human rights cases against the Rajapaksa administration, like this one, cannot proceed in Sri Lanka without facing judicial interference, delay, and danger to litigants and witnesses.
-Rajapaksa, a U.S. citizen at the time of the events in question and when the case was filed, should be held accountable under U.S. laws prohibiting torture and extrajudicial killing.
-Further, any motion to stay the proceedings based on Rajapaksa’s then-candidacy because it would have been speculative before the results of the election were in.
+CJA and Debevoise opposed both motions, arguing that the case should not be dismissed because the Sri Lankan government has never requested immunity on Rajapaksa’s behalf, and that neither Lasantha’s assassination nor the targeted campaign against journalists are official acts.
+Moreover, we argued that this case can only proceed in the US.
+Supporting declarations from international experts Juan Mendez and Steven Ratner, and Sri Lankan constitutional scholar Suri Ratnapala show that human rights cases against the Rajapaksa administration, like this one, cannot proceed in Sri Lanka without facing judicial interference, delay, and danger to litigants and witnesses.
+We further argued that Rajapaksa, a U.S. citizen at the time of the events in question and throughout the pendency of this litigation, should be held accountable under U.S. laws prohibiting torture and extrajudicial killing.
+We opposed the motion to stay the proceedings based on Rajapaksa’s then-candidacy because it would have been speculative before the results of the election were in.